M4ffff/accelerating_code_assess/README.md

 # accelerating_code_assess
-Commit history of software engineering and high performance computing assessment
+Commit history of software engineering and high performance computing assessment.

+Files with different methods for accelerating the provided code